ysnesra/ysnesra/README.md

 <br/>
 # 💫 About Me:

-.Net Mvc Core 6 , Web Api de projeler geliştiriyorum.
-ORM Toollarından EntityFramework, Dapper Teknolojilerini kullandım.<br>ORM Tekniklerinden DbFirst ve CodeFirst Tekniklerini kullandım.
+I am developing projects in Net Mvc Core 6, Web Api.
+I am using EntityFramework and Dapper Technologies from ORM Tools I am developing projects using ORM Techniques DbFirst and CodeFirst Techniques.

 ## 🌐 Socials: